spa44rty/FictionWriterStudio/replit.md

   - Automatically updates when you ask questions via AI Assistant
   - Clears when switching chapters

-- **AI Writing Assistant**: Bottom chat bar spanning full width
+- **AI Writing Assistant**: Bottom chat bar spanning full width with comprehensive context
   - Ask questions about your writing ("How can I make this chapter better?", "What issues do you see?")
+  - **Full Story Bible context included** with every query:
+    - Genre, synopsis, outline, worldbuilding, style guide
+    - All character details (descriptions, personalities, voice tones, backgrounds)
+  - **Previous chapter summaries** (not full text) for continuity
+  - Current chapter content
   - **Intelligent automatic model selection** based on your prompt:
     - Simple questions/explanations → Small model (fast)
     - Fix/improve/edit requests → Medium model (balanced)
     - Rewrite/regenerate/transform → Large model (highest quality)
-  - Context-aware responses based on current chapter content
   - Responses appear in Chapter Response window (left sidebar)
   - Shows which model was used with each response
   - Press Enter or click Ask to submit questions